Frank Hague: Boss of New Jersey

-Hague supported the state's ratification of the Nineteenth Amendment to the United States Constitution, guaranteeing women the vote, leading to New Jersey becoming the 29th state to ratify the amendment in 1920.
-Thereafter, Hague made sure that his slate of candidates for the legislature always included a woman, beginning with Irene Brown, one of the first women to serve in the state legislature in the United States.
+Hague supported the state's ratification of the Nineteenth Amendment to the United States Constitution, guaranteeing women the vote, leading to New Jersey in 1920 becoming the 29th state to ratify the amendment.
+Thereafter, Hague made sure that his slate of candidates for the legislature always included a woman, beginning with Irene Brown, one of the first women to serve in a state legislature in the United States.
 Brown was followed by May Carty and Catherine Finn.
-He furthered the career of Mary Norton, who had been a social worker who approached Hague for funds for a daycare center, and went on to serve on the Hudson County Board of Chosen Freeholders before being elected, in 1924, to the first of thirteen terms in the federal House of Representatives, representing New Jersey's 12th congressional district (at that time, Jersey City and Bayonne).
-Though not the first woman to serve in Congress, at the time of her swearing-in in 1925, she was the only one.
+He furthered the career of Mary Norton, who had been a social worker who approached Hague for funds for a daycare center, and went on to serve on the Hudson County Board of Chosen Freeholders before being elected, in 1924, to the first of thirteen terms in the U.S. House of Representatives, representing New Jersey's 12th congressional district (at that time, Jersey City and Bayonne).
+Though not the first woman to serve in Congress, she was the only one at the time of her 1925 swearing-in.
 She would go on to chair congressional committees and play a significant role in the passage of the New Deal.